manolofdez/ReduceDispatcher/README.md

 ## Motivation
 TCA is awesome!
 State management, testability, what's not to like!?
 That said, I often find myself a bit lost with all the enum cases, specifically in the Reducer's body.
-And while we can always split reducers up, sometimes there isn't a clean way of divvying up its responsibilities evenly.
+And while we can always split reducers up, sometimes there isn't a clean way of divvying up its responsibilities in a way that alleviates the problem.

-But what is it?
+What's causing this sense of disorientation?
 Is it the extra indentation?
+Is it the way each case is separated from one another?
+(Is it just me?)
 I don't know.
-To get to the bottom of this, we need to play around with some ideas...For example, what if we could _hide_ the Reduce's switch statement while retaining all the pieces and concepts of TCA?
+To get to the bottom of this, we need to play around with some ideas!

+The `ReduceDispatcher` project explores one such idea: what if we could _hide_ the Reduce's switch statement while retaining all the pieces and concepts of TCA?
+Would it _feel_ better if we replaced all enum cases in a Reducer's body with function calls?

-This `ReduceDispatcher` project explores how it feels to replace switch cases with function calls.
+Well, let's find out!

 ## Usage